The whole experience was worth every minute and every penny I put into it.READ MORE

 We may do open source projects, work on real production apps, ask you to read books and research papers, or take other courses, attend conferences and community events, etc.

-In most other one on one mentoring programs, you're assigned a mentor who will work with you one on one through fundamentals.
-This is great, but we believe that walking you through the fundamentals is not the best use of a mentor's time - this is a lengthy, circular and oftentimes repetitive phase that's best spread out in months.
+In most other one-on-one mentoring programs, you're assigned a mentor who will work with you one on one through fundamentals.
+This is great, but we believe that walking you through the fundamentals is not the best use of a mentor's time - this is what we call "the plateau", which is a lengthy, circular and oftentimes repetitive phase that's best spread out in months or years.
+If money is no object, then hiring a mentor may be a valid choice, but for most people, there's a much better way.
 While learning fundamentals, effort and practice are more important than high-level guidance.
 Most other programs tend to either skip the fundamentals and have mentors work with you on projects too early, in which case your knowledge will stay on the surface and tied to a language / framework.
 Or, they don't go deep enough and don't quite take you far enough, because an experienced developer's time is very expensive.
 Our courses are staffed and supported by TAs, who help you get unstuck when you need it.
-We save mentoring until Capstone, because that's where we believe the most impact can be made.
+We save instructor time until Capstone because that's where we believe the most impact can be made.

-No. It's really really important to have solid fundamentals before you start the Capstone program.
-We've been teaching beginners for a while now, and the number 1 mistake that beginners make is attempting to learn more advanced topics without solid understanding of the basics.
-Our curriculum is designed so that you'll have well rounded skills when you finish, then if you want to take the Capstone program, you'll really fly.
-If you've been self learning and feel you are ready, you may be able to go through our courses fast, and all you have to do to qualify for Capstone is excel in the assessments.
+No. It's really, really important to have solid fundamentals before you start the Capstone program.
+We've been teaching beginners for a while now, and the number one mistake that beginners make is attempting to learn more advanced topics without a solid understanding of the basics.
+Our curriculum is designed so that you'll have well-rounded skills when you finish, then if you want to take the Capstone program, you'll really fly.
+If you've been self-learning and feel you are ready, you may be able to go through our courses fast, and all you have to do to qualify for Capstone is excel in the assessments.

 Yes, we're happy to work with you on a payment plan once you get your job.
 We allow repayment schedules up to 2 years and we don't charge interest.